Treat Yourself to a Guilt-free Afternoon Tea

 Of course, no afternoon tea is complete without its star ingredient – the tea.
 The good news is that, depending on what you’re looking to cut down on, there are a whole host of ways that you can reduce the fat and sugar in the tea you enjoy at your next gathering.

-If you enjoy a sweeter beverage and are usually one to add sugar to your tea, why not give sweet green teas like Salted Caramel Indulgence, or Fruit and Herbals such as our Raspberry & Lemon infusion a try?
+If you enjoy a sweeter beverage and are usually one to add sugar to your tea, why not give a fruity green teas like Apple & Pear or Fruit and Herbals such as our Raspberry & Lemon infusion a try?

 These delicious blends are sweet enough to replace your usual sugary cup, as well as refreshing and low in calories.
 There’s no need to add milk, so they make an excellent alternative to traditional black tea if you’re cutting down on dairy products.